6 Common Causes of Truck Accidents

 Dangerous out-of-service trucks

-Causes of truck accidents come from the following common truck service violations:
+Common causes of truck accidents from out-of-service trucks come from the following truck service violations:

 - Defective brakes,